 Ah yes, it also contains a unique combination of volatile oils and other compounds that make your life easier.
 Like, say, eugenol – it works as a local anesthetic and an antiseptic to prevent gum diseases.
 And there are many others – we will cover them as you read on.

-The bottom line – parsley is damn good for you.
-You bet.
+The bottom line – parsley is really good for you.
 And here’s a little something for you – parsley comes in different types.

 What Are The Different Types Of Parsley?